 Olive oil

-Next, add the pork back into the pressure cooker along with 4-5 cups of chicken broth.
-Use a wooden spoon or spatula to scrape the brown bits from the bottom of the pan.
+Next, add the pork back into the pressure cooker along with 4 cups of chicken broth.
+Use a wooden spoon or spatula to scrape the brown bits from the bottom of the pot.
 Then, add a bay leaf and the thyme sprigs.
 Seal the lid, set the cooker to high pressure, and cook for about 30 minutes.
 After cooking, allow the pressure to release naturally for about 10-15 minutes, then manually release any remaining pressure.

 Finally, taste the stew and adjust the seasoning with salt and pepper to your preference.
 Ladle the warm stew into bowls to serve.
 Enjoy!